RCN-ECS/CnGV/notebook/20201016_MA_FullSimResults.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/HexPlotPanel.png)

 ## CovGE vs. GxE
+The setup here is confusing, because the actual number of total samples is very different for the top and bottom graphs.
+Might be easier to chat about.
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/Cov_GxE.png)

 ## Heatmap for Std.
 Dev = 0.5
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/HeatMap_LowStdDev.png)

 ## Omega^2 vs. GxE with Estimated Marginal Means
+Remove the 1:1 line.
+I don't think there is a reason to expect these should be related 1:1
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/OmegaVsGxE.png)

 ## Confusion Panels - Raw Data
+Add a legend.
+Also where are the false positives for bootstrap?
+They're in the confusion matrix.
+I think there's a bug in your code where the FP and FN are based on the same thing, and not the criteria in panel of the plot.
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/ConfusionPanels_16Plots.png)

 ## Confusion Panels - Mean Data
+Add a legend
+Something weird is going on here.
+Why aren't the CI centered on the estimates for the CovGE?
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/ConfusionPanels_16Plots_means.png)

 ## Covariance: Means Vs. Raw Checks